NakedSnakeBB/Decision-Tree-Classifier-for-Walmart-Store-Data/README.md

 Data
 The data used is the 'walmart_cleaned.csv' file.
 It contains store data like:

-Store - the store number
+1.Store - the store number
-Size - the store's square footage
+2.Size - the store's square footage
-Temperature - the average temp that week
+3.Temperature - the average temp that week and more...
-Promo - indicates there was a promotion that week and more...
 The target variable is 'Store', which represents the store number.

 Model

 The model built is a decision tree classifier from scikit-learn.
 The hyperparameters were tuned using GridSearchCV to find the best parameters.

 The best parameters found were: